microsoft/fluentui/packages/office-ui-fabric-react/src/components/ContextualMenu/docs/ContextualMenuDonts.md

-- Use them to display content.
+- Don't use ContextualMenu to display content.
-- Show commands as one large group.
+- Don't show commands as one large group.
-- Mix checks and icons.
+- Don't mix checks and icons.
-- Create submenus of submenus.
+- Don't create submenus of submenus.